Imagine that, after playing for weeks at an online casino, you have finally won a considerable prize.

 Furthermore, some online casinos only accept players of 21 years and older, no matter which country they are coming from.

-Don’t gamble before your 18th or 21st birthday.
-It’s illegal and that’s for a good reason.
+Don’t gamble before your 18th or, in some jurisdictions, your 21st birthday.
+Underage gambling is illegal and for a good reason.

 5. You used someone else’s credit card or bank account to deposit funds